snarlysodboxer/predictable-yaml/README.md

 * Algorithm
     * Lines in the target file that exist in the config file must be in the same order as the config file, but there can be any amount of lines inbetween them.
     * Lines can be configured to be first, required, or to 'ditto' the configs under another line.
+* Pass a directory path to search it recursively for yaml files, or file paths to just test those files, or any combination of the two.

 ## Config files
 * Supports multiple config schema files.
 Place them in the config directory.